Last Updated on 17 December, 2020 by Veronica

 We stayed at Longreach House B&B, for € 35.5

-The room was pretty nice, had a private bathroom, but this one just stuck to a little living room where some of the guests gathered and the walls were like paper-thin.
+The room was pretty nice, had a private bathroom, but this one just stuck to a little living room where some of the guests gathered, and the walls were paper-thin.
 The rest I leave to your imagination.

 Day 4.
 Stretch from Cambridge to York

-We’ve been road trip for four days now and we’re starting to get to know a little more about England.
-We’re looking forward to doing a road trip around here again.
+We’ve been road trip for four days now, and we’re starting to get to know a little more about England.
+So we’re looking forward to making a road trip around here again.

 This day we visited Cambridge in the morning.
 As always, we got up early, had breakfast, and got going.
 We have made this post with the stretch from Cambridge to York in more detail.

 Here we had breakfast at Café Rouge, a breakfast you could find anywhere, coffee and croissant.
-But the place is very cute, good service and it was open early.
+But the place is charming, good service and it was open early.

 We visited the entire university area, Trinity College (£3 entry per person), and Kings College (£9 entry per person).
-We visited the river area and walked all over this part and visiting as much as we could.
+In addition, we visited the river area, walked all over this part, and visited as much as possible.

 Honestly, this visit was quite relaxed, in 5 hours we had seen the most important thing, so we decided to make our way to York.

-We stayed at YHA York. (£40 the double room)
+We stayed at YHA York. (£40 for the double room)

 Day 5.
 From York to Newcastle

-Then we went to Whitby, on the recommendation of Carlos and Vanesa.
-There you can eat the best fish and chips in England and we wanted to know if it’s true!
-And honestly, the fish and chips were very good!
+Then we went to Whitby on the recommendation of Carlos and Vanesa.
+There you can eat the best fish and chips in England, and we wanted to know if it’s true!
+And honestly, the fish and chips were excellent!

 Whitby is a little town that we really liked.